 Between the condyles and your head is a dense disk composed of layers of collagen fibers pliable enough (when healthy) to conform to the bony fossa where the condyle sits as your jaw and the joint moves.
 Different kinds of splint therapy may be used to relax the musculature or aid in recapturing a slipped disk.
 One of these, an NTI, places the forces of your bite on the front teeth only, and this greatly reduces the forces of the muscles contracting during biting or clenching.

-The small splint shown above is called an NTI and may be prescribed for you.
+The small splint shown right is called an NTI and may be prescribed for you.
 This appliance cuts down the forces from clenching and grinding and allows healing in the TMJ to occur.
 We will evaluate the muscles that make chewing possible and that prevent the disk from slipping out of alignment.
 You may have habits or trauma causing the problems you are experiencing with your TMJ.
 Dr. Julie Gillis uses a variety of bite splints to help in your TMJ dysfunction treatment.
 We will sometimes prescribe medications to help you.